jay3sh/mepage/_posts/2008-02-08-osim-usa-2008-see-you-there.md

 layout: post
 title: "OSiM USA 2008, see you there"
 ---
-"OSiM USA 2008, see you there"
+OSiM USA 2008, see you there
 ===
 I just registered for OSiM USA 2008 for 11-12 March in San Francisco.